Yu-Nie/m5-1/docs/README.md

 2. I am using the obfuscated code, and I cannot add new methods to `store` or `route`
     - For `store`, you can always just use `store.get` and `store.put`. `store.append` is just an "easier" approach (abstraction-wise)
-      - and since `append` just abstracts away de-duplication/grouping values with the same key, alternatively, you can just keep things in an object/map in memory, and flush them to disk at the end of the phase
+      - and since `append` just abstracts away de-duplication/grouping values with the same key, alternatively, you can just keep things in an object/map in memory, and flush them to disk at
+    - For `route`, you only need to replace with your `all.route.js` to register.
+      - a less decent way is to handle services in `local.node.js` as all work is done on node.

+the end of the phase
     - For deregistering (`route`)
       - You don't really need to worry about deregistering for testing purposes.
 Feel free to work on other parts first
       - Once your map-reduce service works, registering/deregistering can be done by adding an 'interceptor' in the listening loop in `local/node.js` before `local.routes.get`